0xmetaschool/Learning-Projects/Build a Gamer DAO on Q Blockchain/Getting Started with Q Blockchain/How Does Q Blockchain Work.md

     ![Frame 3560364 (5).jpg](https://github.com/0xmetaschool/Learning-Projects/blob/main/Build%20a%20Gamer%20DAO%20on%20Q%20Blockchain/Getting%20Started%20with%20Q%20Blockchain/How%20Does%20Q%20Blockchain%20Work/Frame_3560364_(5).jpg?raw=true)

 **All three pillars** include both on-chain and off-chain blockchain parts.
 On-chain means the things that happen directly on the Q blockchain, and off-chain means the things that happen “in real live”, so basically in our traditional world.
-The enforcement is crucial to make sure the rules the rules are respected and followed properly.
+The enforcement is crucial to make sure the rules are respected and followed properly.

 ## What are the main elements of the Q Protocol?